greg-js/arch-wiki-md-repo/wiki/_content/Hard Drive Active Protection System.md

 ### gnome-hdaps-applet

 This is a GNOME panel applet (Note: XFCE can use GNOME panel applets) that represents the current status of your hard drive.
-The package is available in [AUR](/index.php/AUR "AUR"): [gnome-hdaps-applet](https://aur.archlinux.org/packages/gnome-hdaps-applet/)<sup><small>AUR</small></sup><sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/gnome-hdaps-applet)]</sup>.
+The package is available in [AUR](/index.php/AUR "AUR"): [gnome-hdaps-applet](https://aur.archlinux.org/packages/gnome-hdaps-applet/).
 If you do not want to monitor sda or hda by default, edit the [PKGBUILD](/index.php/PKGBUILD "PKGBUILD") before compiling.

 ### kdeplasma-applets-hdaps-monitor

 For KDE4 there is a plasmoid for HDAPS monitoring [HDAPS monitor](http://kde-look.org/content/show.php/HDAPS+monitor?content=103481).
-The package [kdeplasma-applets-hdaps-monitor](https://aur.archlinux.org/packages/kdeplasma-applets-hdaps-monitor/)<sup><small>AUR</small></sup> is available in [AUR](/index.php/AUR "AUR").
+The package [kdeplasma-applets-hdaps-monitor](https://aur.archlinux.org/packages/kdeplasma-applets-hdaps-monitor/) is available in [AUR](/index.php/AUR "AUR").

 ### xfce4-hdaps

 This is a Xfce4 panel applet that can represents the current status of your hard drive.
-Available in [AUR](/index.php/AUR "AUR"): [xfce4-hdaps](https://aur.archlinux.org/packages/xfce4-hdaps/)<sup><small>AUR</small></sup>.
+Available in [AUR](/index.php/AUR "AUR"): [xfce4-hdaps](https://aur.archlinux.org/packages/xfce4-hdaps/).
 After install, add this applet to a panel.

 ### HDAPSicon

 HDAPSicon, formerly thinkhdaps, is a standalone GTK applet for HDAPS disk protection status.
 While running will show applet icon in the notification area.
-Available in AUR: [hdapsicon-git](https://aur.archlinux.org/packages/hdapsicon-git/)<sup><small>AUR</small></sup>.
+Available in AUR: [hdapsicon-git](https://aur.archlinux.org/packages/hdapsicon-git/).

 ### hdaps-gl

 Simple OpenGL application showing the 3D animation of your Thinkpad.
-Similar to the apllication Lenovo distributes with Windows. [hdaps-gl](https://aur.archlinux.org/packages/hdaps-gl/)<sup><small>AUR</small></sup> is available in AUR.
+Similar to the apllication Lenovo distributes with Windows. [hdaps-gl](https://aur.archlinux.org/packages/hdaps-gl/) is available in AUR.

 ## See also